Free From FAQ’s

 Under the new European Union regulations which came into effect on January 1st 2012, only foods that contain less than 20 parts of gluten in a million will be allowed to use the term ‘gluten-free’ on their packaging.
 Previously, a food labelled ‘gluten free’ could have contained up to ten times more than this.

 In addition, some foods made using cereals that have been specially processed to remove most of the gluten, but which contain less than 100 parts of gluten in a million, will be able to make the claim ‘very low gluten’ on the packaging.
 These include substitutes of certain staple foods such as bread.

 Industry sources have expressed concern that 20ppm gluten will prove to be an unworkably low level and that either products will be withdrawn from sale or gluten-free claims will be dropped.
 Already one major supplier of lentils has advised their customers that henceforth their products should not be described as gluten-free because of the risk of cross contamination.

-The EU’s Food Informationto Consumers Regulation comes into force on December 13 2014.
-After this date all eating-out establishments must be able to inform their customers as to whether any of the 14 major allergens are contained in their foods.
-This change has been described as a “massive opportunity” for suppliers by Michelle Berriedale-Johnson, founder of the Free From Food Awards.
+The EU’s Food Information to Consumers Regulation came into force on December 13 2014.
+All eating-out establishments must be able to inform their customers as to whether any of the 14 major allergens are contained in their foods.
+This change has been described as a “massive opportunity” for food service suppliers by Michelle Berriedale-Johnson, founder of the Free From Food Awards.